ysig/GraKeL/doc/documentation/core_concepts.rst

 These features can be listed as follows:

-* :code:`kernel` : The kernel can be either a :code:`base_kernel` or a list of :code:`general_kernels` that end in a :code:`base_kernel`.
+* :code:`kernel` : The kernel can be either a :code:`base_graph_kernel` or a list of :code:`general_kernels` that end in a :code:`base_graph_kernel`.

-    - :code:`base_kernel` :
+    - :code:`base_graph_kernel` :
-        To initialize a :code:`base_kernel` kernel the procedure is simple.
-Any :code:`base_kernel` is a dictionary containing its name under the :code:`'name'` field and its parameterization on separate fields that signify kernel parameters and their values.
+        To initialize a :code:`base_graph_kernel` kernel the procedure is simple.
+Any :code:`base_graph_kernel` is a dictionary containing its name under the :code:`'name'` field and its parameterization on separate fields that signify kernel parameters and their values.
 The :code:`shortest_path` kernel we show on the introduction is such a kernel.

         .. note::
             The generic wrapper sometimes wraps two kernels in one (as in the :code:`MultiscaleLaplacian` and :code:`MultiscaleLaplacianFast`) and in order to learn the meaning of each parameter the user is suggested to read the documentation found on :ref:`kernels`.

     - :code:`frameworks` :
-        This type of kernels takes as a :code:`base_kernel` another kernel object.
+        This type of kernels takes as a :code:`base_graph_kernel` another kernel object.
 This kernel is also a dictionary containing its name under the :code:`'name'` field and its parameterization on separate fields that signify kernel parameters and their values.
-The kernel produced from all the rest kernels in the list is considered as a :code:`base_kernel` and its parametrization, can be applied on the list consecutive elements.
+The kernel produced from all the rest kernels in the list is considered as a :code:`base_graph_kernel` and its parametrization, can be applied on the list consecutive elements.
 The :code:`weisfeiler_lehman` we show on the introduction is such a kernel.

     If no parameters are given at parametrization, default values are assigned.